encodingx/binary/README.md

 `bitfield:"<length>,<offset>"`

+Unused or "reserved" fields should nonetheless by defined and tagged even though they contain all zeroes.

 #### Length
 `<length>` is an integer representing the bit-length of a field, i.e. the number of bits in the field.